lily983/multimaster_fkie/README.md

 ## How to use it
 This repo can be used to:
-  * Set and connect two/multiple ROS master in one computer.
+  * Set and connect two/multiple ROS master in one host.
 The two ROS master can publish/subscribe ROS topics to/from each other.
+    * Reference link: rosservice call /master_discovery/list_masters
     * In this first console: (remeber to change the local host to your IP address)
       * Source the catkin_ws
       * export ROS_MASTER_URI=http://localhost:11311